npfs/npfs.github.io/cca.md

 The National Pandemic Flu Service (NPFS) Call Centre Application has two areas of functionality which are as follows:

 * Clinical Assessment.
-If a caller has flu like symptoms the call centre agent can use the application to take them through a series of questions to result in a clinical assessment of their condition.
+If a Caller has flu like symptoms the call centre agent can use the application to take them through a series of questions to result in a clinical assessment of their condition.
 The outcome may be authorisation of an antiviral or alternatively other care adive such as call 999, contact your GP etc